jphmrst/PLC/src/plfa/logic/NatData.lagda.md

 (* HIDE *)
 (* This is the "natural" way that doesn't work (we introduce [Fail] in [Poly.v]): *)
-Fail Fixpoint alternate (l1 l2:NatList)  : NatList :=
+Fail Fixpoint alternate (l1 l2:natlist)  : natlist :=
   match l1 with
   | nil => l2
   | h1::t1 => h1::(alternate l2 t1)